Laura-Puckett/INF502/Assignment1.md

     - Use `git log --decorate` to explore the structure of commits.

 ```
+                                                - "Making a small change here" (MASTER branch)
+"create all files" - "Added a draft of A"  -<
+                                                -  "Adding some more knowledge to the function" (Math branch)

 ```

 2. Try `git log --graph --all` to see the commit tree.
 What do you see?
 ```
+I see a line for the shared history of the two branches, and red lines after the math branch forks off of the master branch

 ```